1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Laboratory Tests

-We order blood work including a complete blood count, metabolic panel, celiac disease panel, and H. pylori testing.
-Breath tests can be added to detect small intestinal bacterial overgrowth (SIBO) or lactose intolerance.
+The complete blood count, metabolic panel, celiac disease panel and H. pylori are our blood work orders.
+Pneumatic tests can also be performed to assist in detecting small intestinal bacteria overgrowth (SIBO) or lactose intolerance.

 Imaging Studies

-• Abdominal ultrasound to evaluate liver, gallbladder, and any fluid collections.
+• Abdominal ultrasound to determine liver, gallbladder and fluid collections.

-• CT scan or MRI of the abdomen/pelvis when a more detailed view of the GI tract is needed.
+• Abdominal/pelvis CT scan / MRI in case, it is needed to have a more detailed picture of the GI tract.

 Advanced Testing (if needed)